spyboy-productions/Quot3w4ll/README.md

    ```bash
    enable_startup_background.bat
    ```
-Note: This will create and save `startup_wall.vbs` file in the start-up folder and execute at every startup.
+Note: This will create and save `startup_wall.vbs` file in the start-up folder and it will auto execute at every startup.
 - Make sure you don't delete the `Quot3w4ll` folder that you downloaded nor change the location of it.

 ### How It Works